hus42/solent-project/readme.md

 **Requirements:**

 - On page load, 10 random profiles showing their avatar and name should be listed.
+(This is completed. currently getting 10 random users however, on the page load, the users will stay same as I have used "seed=" in the url as query string to generate the same set of users from the API)

 - These profiles can be filtered by their name with a text input box.
+(This is completed.
+If user input is empty shows all of the data, and then it converts the user's first name to lowercase then checks if it includes in filterString text as lowercase.
+I've used onTextChange in class component and onChange in functional component just to show you that we can use both. we can also use other options onKeyUp, etc but I believe the best one in this case will be onTextChange and onChange)

 - When clicking one of the profile items, this needs to take the user to a new page or open a pop-up modal, that gives more details about the person they have clicked on.
+(This is completed.
+I am parsing the data to query string then using them in the profile page by accessing the data in location.search)

-- It needs to match the designs given, be responsive, and use the assets provided.
+- It needs to match the designs given, be responsive, and use the assets provided.(This is completed, I have used more than one options when using styled component to show that we can use alternative ways.
+We can also use if statements if needed.
+I have also showed that we can change the size of the SVG files more than one way.
+Such as; from SVG file, by overwriting from inline CSS or etc.)

 - Only needs to work in Chrome.

 ## Submission